Probe to Generate: Program Variant-Guided Test Augmentation for Repository-Level Repair Benchmarks: Background and Related Work

 \subsection{Background}

-We study this problem in the context of SWE-bench~\cite{jimenez2023swe}, a repository-level benchmark in which each instance pairs an issue description with a reference patch and regression tests drawn from the corresponding pull request.
+We study this problem in the context of SWE-bench~\cite{jimenez2023swe}, a repository-level benchmark in which each instance pairs an issue description with a reference patch and regression tests drawn from the corresponding pull request, where the patch is the developer-written fix validated as correct and the tests pass on it.
 Benchmark construction pipelines generally adopt these developer-submitted tests as-is, without additional review or augmentation of their behavioral coverage.
 Recent studies have found that a substantial fraction of patches accepted on SWE-bench Verified are behaviorally incorrect~\cite{wang2025solved,aleithan2024swe,yu2025utboost}, confirming that this lack of test scrutiny has practical consequences.
 This raises our central question: \textbf{\emph{To what extent do SWE-bench regression test suites behaviorally constrain intended fixes, and can we systematically strengthen them?}}

 Figure~\ref{fig:motivated} illustrates this problem with a real example from SWE-bench Verified (\texttt{django-11276}~\cite{django-11276}).
 The issue modifies how \texttt{escape()} formats its output.
 Although this change targets a single function, the new output format also affects \texttt{urlize()}, a downstream function that consumes and reverses the escaped text before processing URLs.
 The oracle patch updates both functions to keep them consistent.
 In contrast, the patch submitted by Trae~\cite{gao2025trae} updates only \texttt{escape()}, leaving \texttt{urlize()} expecting the old format.
 This patch passes all existing tests because the developer tests check only the local escape output---no test exercises the downstream URL-processing path.